nigam-30/Rail-Nova/README.md

 **Nigam Mehta** — Pursuing Electronics Engineering (VLSI Design And Technology), SAKEC, Mumbai, India
 Project: Rail Nova — Indian Railway Booking System
 Stack: FastAPI · SQLAlchemy · SQLite · Vanilla JS · Tailwind CSS

-## ⚠️ License:
-This project is intended for **simulation, knowledge, and testing purposes only.**
-Not for commercial use or production deployment.